 Here’s the decision framework most leak tester guides don’t give you.
 Match your package type to the right method:

-The key insight: Most flexible food packaging works with bubble emission testing (ASTM D3078).
+The key insight: most flexible food packaging works with bubble emission testing (ASTM D3078).
 It’s the most versatile, most visual, and fastest method for everyday QA.
-You only need specialized methods when your package type demands it—liquid contents, altitude exposure, or sterile barrier requirements.
+You only need specialized methods when your package type demands it — liquid-filled rigid containers, altitude exposure, or sterile barrier requirements.

 ASTM Standards for Leak Testing: What You Need to Know